 Ensemble prediction from multiple models

 Ensemble prediction is a powerful technique for combining predictions from multiple models to produce more accurate and robust predictions.
-In general, ensemble predictions produce better predictions than using a single model.
-This is because the errors of individual models can cancel out or be reduced when combined with the predictions of other models.
+Errors of individual models cancel out or are reduced when combined with the predictions of other models.
 As a result, ensemble predictions can lead to better overall accuracy and reduce the risk of overfitting.
 This can be especially useful when working with complex or uncertain data.
 By combining the predictions of multiple models, users can identify which features or factors are most important for making accurate predictions.
-When using ensemble methods, choosing diverse models with different sources of error is important to ensure that the ensemble predictions are more accurate and robust.
+When using ensemble methods, choosing diverse models with different sources of error is essential to ensure that the ensemble predictions are more precise and robust.

 The sits package provides sits_combine_predictions() to estimate ensemble predictions using probability cubes produced by sits_classify() and optionally post-processed with sits_smooth().
 There are two ways to make ensemble predictions from multiple models: